"Chair Classes are For the Elderly"

 We use a Chair in our Chair Pilates sessions as apparatus.
 A chair is a solid, stable, piece of apparatus, and should be just the right size for you.
-It is important that the chair you use is the right height for you sitting and when using it as a barre.
+It is important that the chair you use is the right height for you when sitting and when using it as a barre.

 How Do I Know the Chair is Just Right For Me

 Sit on a dining-type chair, relatively near the front of the chair, so you are able to put both feet on the floor and notice the level of your lap/your knees.
 Ideally your knees should be slightly lower than your hips.
-When standing, using the back of the chair as a barre you want to rest your hand on the back of the chair with no tension in your shoulders, your elbow bent and shoulders completely relaxed.
+When standing, using the back of the chair as a barre, you want to rest your hand on the back of the chair with no tension in your shoulders, your elbow softly bent and shoulders completely relaxed.

 Can I Use Cushions

 Feel free to use as many as you like behind you, between your back and the back of the chair, so you can feel the cushions snuggling into the curves of your back.
 So you feel comfortable and supported.